Jocker666z/glouglou/README.md

 # glouglou
-Bad bash script for no brain, also play audio/vgm/chiptune in shuffle.
+Bad bash script for no brain, also play audio/vgm/chiptune.

 glouglou just play in shuffle and repeat, all the files it found.
 Nothing else, finally without options...